Editor’s note: This story was previously published in February 2019. It has since been updated and republished.

 The company recently announced its 85th consecutive dividend increase, making it one of the market’s strongest income plays.
 Shares still yield 3.84%, despite the stock sitting near multi-year highs near $70.

 Now that O has pushed through $70, it could spark a larger breakout.
 It helps that the Fed is on hold with its rate hikes while the economy continues to chug along.
 That bodes well for Realty and a whole host of other REIT plays.
 But make no mistake about it, this one is as blue-chip as they come.
 Technically speaking, I wouldn’t worry about O unless it fell below $62.50.

 Breaking off of the more traditional REIT path is a technology play in Digital Realty (NYSE:DLR).
 The “young” company was founded about 15 years ago, is headquartered (fittingly) in San Francisco and has quickly worked its way up to a $24 billion market cap.

 DLR “provides data center, colocation, and interconnection solutions,” with its first segment providing it a big chunk of its business.
 It takes one simple consideration to see why DLR is a name to be long.

 The “transition” word doesn’t usually sit too well with investors, but seeing VTR return to its stronger ways must have encouraged its investor base.
-The fact that it still yields 5% even though its sitting just below the 52-week highs is also attractive.
+The fact that it still yields 5.23% even though its well below the 52-week high means there’s still room for growth.